Quick answer

 | City and service internal links | Local pages need topical support from hubs. | Link emergency AC context to SEO depth and AEO FAQs. | Add purposeful internal links between services and local context. |

-| Quote and contact path | Local traffic still needs a next step. | Call, form, or text should match dispatch reality. | Clarify CTA; speed workflows in Speed-to-Lead. |
+| Quote and contact path | Local traffic still needs a next step. | Call, form, or text should match dispatch reality. | Clarify CTA; contact and quote handling should match the internal intake process. |

 Service area clarity